rakshiit-code/celebal-cei-internship/Module_2_Submission_Report.md

 ---

 #### Q11: Explain what the index idx_orders_date does.
-How would it improve the performance of a query that filters orders by order_date?
+How would it improve performance?
+Query: SELECT * FROM orders WHERE order_date = '2024-08-15';

-**Analysis:** The index idx_orders_date sets up a pre-sorted lookup map pointing directly to table rows.
+> **Analysis:** The index `idx_orders_date` sets up a pre-sorted lookup map pointing directly to table rows.
 Instead of checking every single row sequentially via a costly Full Table Scan, the engine performs a fast binary search range scan to find dates instantly.

-Benefitting Query Example: SELECT * FROM orders WHERE order_date = '2024-08-15';

 ---

-#### Q12: If you run: SELECT * FROM customers WHERE YEAR(join_date) = 2024 - would the index on join_date be used?
+#### Q12: If you run: SELECT * FROM customers WHERE YEAR(join_date) = 2024 - would the index be used?
 Rewrite to be SARGable.
-**Analysis:** No, the index cannot be used.
-Wrapping the column in a function like YEAR(join_date) makes it non-SARGable because the database engine must compute the function for every single row, bypassing index optimization.
-To fix this, search using clear date range boundaries:
+> **Analysis:** No, the index cannot be used.
+Wrapping the column in a function like `YEAR(join_date)` makes it non-SARGable because the database engine must compute the function for every single row, completely bypassing index optimization.

-SARGable Query: SELECT * FROM customers WHERE join_date >= '2024-01-01' AND join_date <= '2024-12-31';
+Optimized SARGable Query: SELECT * FROM customers WHERE join_date >= '2024-01-01' AND join_date <= '2024-12-31';

 ---